Shedd Aquarium: Polar Play Zone

-The exhibit is an interactive play area for children and contains an underwater viewing area of the beluga whales, Pacific white-sided dolphins and Sea otters.
-The exhibit also includes Southern rockhopper penguins and Magellanic penguins, as well as 5 circular tanks for moon jellyfish and starfishes that are by an interactive submarine model.
+The exhibit is an interactive play area for children and contains an underwater viewing area of the beluga whales, Pacific white-sided dolphins and sea otters.
+The exhibit also includes Southern rockhopper penguins and magellanic penguins, as well as 5 circular tanks for moon jellyfish and starfishes that are by an interactive submarine model.
 There is also a starfish touch pool.

 Stingray Touch

-Opened on May 17, 2013, this exhibit allows guests to touch cownose rays as they swim around their 20000 usgal outdoor exhibit.
-Located on the aquarium's South Terrace, this exhibit is open seasonally from May through October (weather permitting).
+Located on the aquarium's South Terrace, this exhibit allows guests to touch cownose rays as they swim around their 20000 usgal outdoor exhibit and is open seasonally from May through October.